Are you looking for ways to stop recurring payments from your debit card?

 Cancel your next automatic payment online using online banking services.
-Most financial institutions allow to manage and cancel automatic payments within their apps.
-This way, you are able to cancel automatic payments online without any hassle.
+Most financial institutions allow to manage and cancel automatic payments within their apps without any hassle.

 Issue Bank a Stop Payment Order

-Stop payment order is a method through which you inform the bank to stop the scheduled payment for a particular merchant.
+Stop payment order is a method through which you inform the card issuer to stop the scheduled payment for a particular merchant.
 So, banks no longer allow a merchant to automatically take payments from your debit card even if you have not submitted a request for revoked authorization.

 Stop an Automatic Payment by Emailing the Vendor